Flag raisings enhance public awareness of activities such as fundraising drives, multi-cultural events and national or independence days.

 Flags flown at other civic locations vary depending on the number of poles but usually include one or more of the following:

-Courtesy flag poles located at North York Civic Centre and Scarborough Civic Centre will fly flags permitted by the Flag Raising policy.
+Courtesy flag poles located at North York Civic Centre and Scarborough Civic Centre may fly flags permitted by the Flag Raising policy.

-The recommended flag size is directly related to the height of the flag pole on which the flag will be flown.
-View the Department of Canadian Heritage’s guidelines for flagpole height and flag size.
+The recommended flag size to be flown is directly related to the height of the flag pole on which it will fly.

-Flag poles should be placed away from other structures, trees or other flag poles at a distance of at least 2 feet (.6 metres) more than the length of the largest flag that can be flown on the pole (in all directions).
+Flag poles should be placed away from other structures, trees or other flag poles.
 The footprint around the base of the flag pole should be large enough to permit access to the poles as well as to allow for the space occupied by the largest size flag, plus a minimum of two feet (.6 metres) in each direction in order to pay proper respect to the flags displayed and ensure they will not get tangled.
 Equipment, such as signage, should not be placed at the bottom of the flagpoles to ensure there is access and no distraction from the flags.